 [maxbutton id=”1″ url=”http://roland65.free.fr/xfe/index.php?page=download” nofollow=”true” ]

-- Tabbed Interface: Open multiple tabs and operate simultaneously.
+- Tabbed Interface: Open multiple tabs and operate them simultaneously.

 - Highly Customizable: Arrange the way the user wants.